-- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and two presentations to EDs.
-Shingles presentations to GPs decreased while presentations to EDs increased. - Measles: No measles cases were notified in the past week. - Mumps: One mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and presentations to EDs increased.
+Shingles presentations to GPs decreased and presentations to EDs remained stable. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.